sflems/led-board-manager/README.md

 The app uses a Django webserver to manage profiles in a simple SQLite database.
 Users can access the web interface which can be hosted on their local machine or network.
 The current `config.schema.json` found in the `nhl-led-scoreboard/config` directory generates an easy to use form to create a `config.json` file.
 It saves a new `config.json` in the `nhl-led-scoreboard/config` directory and restarts your board process to implement any changes on the fly!

-JSON can also be edited manually in the `/admin` interface. __Be Careful!__ The entries in the admin panel are currently __not__ validated against the config schema.
-This allows you to enter custom configurations during testing.
+JSON can also be edited manually in the `/admin` interface.
 The admin app also has the ability to backup configurations to file from the dashboard and set various scoreboard flags on the fly.

+Boards and their paths/settings may also be added or configured in the admin panel.
 _____________

 ## Features